 Looking for consumer information?
 See Windows Update: FAQ

 In the past, traditional Windows deployments tended to be large, lengthy, and expensive.
 Windows 10 offers a new approach to deploying both quality and feature updates, making the process much simpler and therefore the planning much more straightforward.
-With Windows as a service, the methodology around updating Windows has completely changed, moving away from major upgrades every few years to iterative updates twice per year.
+With Windows as a service, the methodology around updating Windows has changed, moving away from major upgrades every few years to iterative updates twice per year.
 Each iteration contains a smaller subset of changes so that they won’t seem like substantial differences, like they do today.
 This image illustrates the level of effort needed for traditional Windows deployments versus servicing Windows 10 and how it is now spread evenly over time versus spiking every few years.

 Windows 10 spreads the traditional deployment effort of a Windows upgrade, which typically occurred every few years, over smaller, continuous updates.
 With this change, you must approach the ongoing deployment and servicing of Windows differently.
 A strong Windows 10 deployment strategy begins with establishing a simple, repeatable process for testing and deploying each feature update.
 Here’s an example of what this process might look like:

 - Configure test devices.
 Configure test devices in the Windows Insider Program so that Insiders can test feature updates before they’re available to the Semi-Annual Channel.
-Typically, this would be a small number of test devices that IT staff members use to evaluate pre-release builds of Windows.
+Typically, this population would be a few test devices that IT staff members use to evaluate pre-release builds of Windows.
 Microsoft provides current development builds to Windows Insider members approximately every week so that interested users can see the functionality Microsoft is adding.
 See the section Windows Insider for details on how to enroll in the Windows Insider Program on a Windows 10 device.

 - Identify excluded devices.
-For some organizations, special-purpose devices such as those used to control factory or medical equipment or run ATMs require a stricter, less frequent feature update cycle than the Semi-annual Channel can offer.
+For some organizations, special-purpose devices such as those used to control factory or medical equipment or run ATMs require a stricter, less frequent feature update cycle than the Semi-Annual Channel can offer.
 For those machines, you must install Windows 10 Enterprise LTSB to avoid feature updates for up to 10 years.
 Identify these devices, and separate them from the phased deployment and servicing cycles to help remove confusion for your administrators and ensure that devices are handled correctly.

 - Recruit volunteers.
 The purpose of testing a deployment is to receive feedback.
 One effective way to recruit pilot users is to request volunteers.
 When doing so, clearly state that you’re looking for feedback rather than people to just “try it out” and that there could be occasional issues involved with accepting feature updates right away.
 With Windows as a service, the expectation is that there should be few issues, but if an issue does arise, you want testers to let you know as soon as possible.
 When considering whom to recruit for pilot groups, be sure to include members who provide the broadest set of applications and devices to validate the largest number of apps and devices possible.

 - Update Group Policy.
 Each feature update includes new group policies to manage new features.
-If you use Group Policy to manage devices, the Group Policy Admin for the Active Directory domain will need to download a .admx package and copy it to their Central Store (or to the PolicyDefinitions directory in the SYSVOL of a domain controller if not using a Central Store).
-Always manage new group polices from the version of Windows 10 they shipped with by using the Remote Server Administration Tools.
+If you use Group Policy to manage devices, the Group Policy Admin for the Active Directory domain will need to download an .admx package and copy it to their Central Store (or to the PolicyDefinitions directory in the SYSVOL folder of a domain controller if not using a Central Store).
+Always manage new group policies from the version of Windows 10 they shipped with by using the Remote Server Administration Tools.
 The ADMX download package is created at the end of each development cycle and then posted for download.
 To find the ADMX download package for a given Windows build, search for “ADMX download for Windows build xxxx”.
 For details about Group Policy management, see How to create and manage the Central Store for Group Policy Administrative Templates in Windows

 - Choose a servicing tool.
 Decide which product you’ll use to manage the Windows updates in your environment.
-If you’re currently using Windows Server Update Services (WSUS) or Microsoft Endpoint Configuration Manager to manage your Windows updates, you can continue using those products to manage Windows 10 updates.
+If you’re currently using Windows Server Update Services (WSUS) or Microsoft Endpoint Manager to manage your Windows updates, you can continue using those products to manage Windows 10 updates.
 Alternatively, you can use Windows Update for Business.
 In addition to which product you’ll use, consider how you’ll deliver the updates.
 With Windows 10, multiple peer-to-peer options are available to make update distribution faster.
 For a comparison of tools, see Servicing tools.

 - Prioritize applications.
 First, create an application portfolio.
 This list should include everything installed in your organization and any webpages your organization hosts.
-Next, prioritize this list to identify those that are the most business critical.
+Next, prioritize this list to identify those apps that are the most business critical.
 Because the expectation is that application compatibility with Windows 10 will be high, only the most business critical applications should be tested before the pilot phase; everything else can be tested afterwards.
 For more information about identifying compatibility issues withe applications, see Manage Windows upgrades with Upgrade Analytics.

 This strategy is applicable to approaching an environment in which Windows 10 already exists.
 For information about how to deploy or upgrade to Windows 10 where another version of Windows exists, see Plan for Windows 10 deployment.